Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 Sand Mandala is the most unique and exquisite religious art in Tibetan Buddhism.
 During large-scale ritual activities, the lamas in the temple use millions of sand grains to depict the grand world of the Buddhist country.
 This world constructed from fine sand is called a mandala, also known as "sand mandala".
 In the Tantric culture of Tibetan Buddhism, the sand mandala symbolizes the origin of the structure of the universe, and its center is the dwelling place of the gods.
 This process may last for several days or even several months.
 However, the precise Buddhist sand art created by the lamas with great efforts is not used to show the world its beauty.
 The world depicted in the sand will be swept away after a ceremony without hesitation, and it will disappear in an instant.
 And those sand will be put into bottles and poured into rivers.

 To put it simply, sand mandalas are a sacred and ancient Tibetan Buddhist art form.
 'Mandala' is called dul-tson-kyil-khor in Tibetan, which means mandala of colored sand powder.
 In Sanskrit, Mandala means circle.
-If we look a little deep into its religious linkage, 'mandala' is the term used to represent harmony and wholeness at the heart of the Tibetan Buddhist universe.
-It's originated 2,500 years ago, the Buddha himself taught his disciples to make the altar of sand mandala.
+If we look a little deeper into its religious linkage, 'mandala' is the term used to represent harmony and wholeness at the heart of the Tibetan Buddhist universe.
+It originated 2,500 years ago, the Buddha himself taught his disciples to make the altar of sand mandala.
 This exquisite religious art has been passed down from generation to generation.
-In the eleventh century, it's spread from North India to Tibet and had been preserved till today.
+In the eleventh century, it spread from North India to Tibet and has been preserved till today.

 What is Tibetan Sand Mandala?